Patient education: Osteoarthritis symptoms and diagnosis (Beyond the Basics)

-Osteoarthritis (OA) is a common type of arthritis in which there is a gradual loss of cartilage from the joints (figure 1).
-Common osteoarthritis symptoms include pain, stiffness, some loss of joint motion, and changes in the shape of affected joints.
-Although OA can affect almost any joint, it most often affects the hands, knees, hips, and spine.
+Osteoarthritis (OA) is a common type of arthritis.
+In OA, the cartilage in the joints (which normally protects bones from rubbing together) wears down, and bone spurs can form (figure 1).
+Common OA symptoms include pain, stiffness, some loss of joint motion, and changes in the shape of affected joints.
+Although OA can affect almost any joint, it most often affects the hands, knees, hips, feet, and spine.

-Osteoarthritis is a chronic condition that gradually worsens over time; however, there are several measures that may slow its progression and control symptoms.
-The diagnosis of OA is the first step in ensuring the appropriate treatment of osteoarthritis.
+OA is a chronic condition that gradually worsens over time; however, there are several measures that may slow its progression and control symptoms.
+The diagnosis of OA is the first step in ensuring the appropriate treatment of OA.

-This article reviews the symptoms and diagnostic tests that may be used for people with osteoarthritis.
+This article reviews the symptoms and diagnostic tests that may be used for people with OA.
 Treatment of OA is discussed separately.
-(See "Patient information: Osteoarthritis treatment (Beyond the Basics)".)
+(See "Patient education: Osteoarthritis treatment (Beyond the Basics)".)

 OSTEOARTHRITIS RISK FACTORS

-A number of factors can increase the risk of developing osteoarthritis; most people with OA have one or more of these factors (table 1).
+A number of factors can increase the risk of developing osteoarthritis (OA); most people with OA have one or more of these factors (table 1).

 Gender — For unknown reasons, women are between two and three times more likely than men to develop OA.